Improtics

 We watched this exact scenario play out with a web design agency in Austin last year.
 They referred their client to an external PPC provider.
 8 months later, that client moved their entire $4,200/month retainer to the PPC agency because "it is easier to work with one team."
 That is $50,400 in annual revenue, gone.

 Every service you do not offer is a door you leave open for a competitor to walk through.
+That is the quiet, compounding reason agencies outsource Google Ads: it is not just a new revenue line, it is a moat around the revenue you already have.

 The Economics in Black and White